Estonia, Finland want Europe to end Russian tourist visas

 YLE reported last week that Russian companies have started offering car trips from St. Petersburg to the airports of Helsinki and Lappeenranta in Finland, which have direct connections to several places in Europe.
 Russia’s second-largest city is about 300 kilometers (186 miles) from the Finnish capital.

+Finland just resumed accepting applications for tourist visas in Russia on July 1, lifting monthslong travel restrictions imposed during the COVID-19 pandemic.

-Some EU countries no longer issue visas to Russians, including Latvia, which made that move this month because of the war.
+Some EU countries no longer issue visas to Russians, including Latvia, which made that decision this month because of the war.

-The issue of visas for Russians will be discussed at an informal meeting of EU foreign ministers on Aug.
-31, YLE said.
+The visa issue is expected be discussed at an informal meeting of EU foreign ministers on Aug.
+31, YLE reported.

 “I would believe that in future European Council meetings, this issue will come up even more strongly.
 My personal position is that tourism should be restricted,” Marin told the Finnish broadcaster.

-Note: This story has been corrected to show that Ukrainian President Volodymyr Zelenskyy’s interview with The Washington Post was on Monday, not Tuesday.